papadanku/RealityDocs/doc/source/modding/mapping/minimap.rst

    With Photoshop open (with also the Action files installed which you should have done in step 1).
 Open up or crate a small file.
 Any file will do as long as its open and then you need to do is go to :menuselection:`File --> Automate --> Batch`.
 After that, you should save up what you have done and go onto Step 6.

-   Then once that is all set, click :menuselection:`Ok` and let it run its magic
+   Then once that is all set, click :guilabel:`Ok` and let it run its magic

 1024x4 (4km²) Sized Maps
    For this size, you need to combined the **16** minimaps you have generated with my Photoshop batch files (or you can do it by hand) and then any water on the map you will need to blend in.